cob-core/Isembard/README.md

 ## To-Do

 - Multi-game support.
 It appears most of the other Paradox games use the same log format.
 This tool should (in theory) also anaylse those games' crashes.
+- Added a 'Deep Analysis' button which reads through the entire crash log.
+Currently the app reads through the last 20 lines in order to find critical errors.
 - Check mod conflicts.
 - Check mod dependencies.
 - Read the exception file.